|

 807) has been filtered and restored a bit too much to my taste, and thus does

-not convey the atmosphere, does not have that same intensity.
+not convey the atmosphere and does not have that same intensity.
 The Melodiya

 Tchaikovsky: